 - Version Description: Enter a description of changes for the version history.

 Level 10 users can enforce final check at site settings, so that a page has to pass it before it can be published.

-You can schedule a page to publish instead of publishing it immediately.
+Schedule a page to publish instead of publishing it immediately.

-"Undoing" a PublishLink to this section
+Stop a PublishLink to this section

 A scheduled publish can be removed before it happens.